-As provided by government regulations, in cases involving alleged sexual assault, domestic violence, dating violence, or stalking, the University does not limit the choice or presence of an adviser for either the accuser or the accused in any meeting or university disciplinary proceeding where that party is present.
-At the separate meetings of the complainant and the accused with the investigator, the person being interviewed may have one adviser present.
+As provided by government regulations, in cases involving alleged sexual assault, domestic violence, dating violence, or stalking, the University does not limit the choice or presence of an adviser for either the accuser complainant or the accused respondent in any meeting or university disciplinary proceeding where that party is present.
+At the separate meetings of the complainant and the accusedrespondent with the investigator, the person being interviewed may have one adviser present.
 The role of the adviser in that setting is to provide support to the person being interviewed, and the conversation will be between with investigator and the person being interviewed.
 The adviser may not interfere with or disrupt the interview.
-To protect the privacy of students and witnesses, the adviser is required to sign a confidentiality statement prior to attending an interview or otherwise participating in the university's investigatory process.
+To protect the privacy of students parties and witnesses involved in the case, the adviser is required to sign a confidentiality statement prior to attending an interview or otherwise participating in the university's investigatory process.
 At any hearing before the Tenure and Privileges Appeals Committee, this paragraph does not limit the ability of each party to be represented by legal counsel with the role provided in Section 7-C (4) of Chapter 7.